johalun/rustkpi/README.md

 ## Introduction

-TODO: Clean up files and write introduction.
+TODO: Fix compile warnings and write introduction.

 ## How To